AK-47-D/cms/src/main/resources/static/manage/bower_components/bootstrap-table/docs/_i18n/en/documentation/table-options.md

         <td>
         The custom sort function is executed instead of built-in sort function, takes two parameters: <br>
         sortName: the sort name.<br>
-        sortOrder: the sort order.<br>
+        sortOrder: the sort menuOrder.<br>
         Example usage:<br>
         <pre>
         function customSort(sortName, sortOrder) {
             //Sort logic here.
-            //You must use `this.data` array in order to sort the data.
+            //You must use `this.data` array in menuOrder to sort the data.
 NO use `this.options.data`.
         }
         </pre>
         </td>